How to setup APIGEE Instrumentation

 Prerequisites

-Access to Apigee UI in Google Cloud.
+Apigee Access: You must have access to the Apigee UI within Google Cloud.

 Step 1: Set Up OTLP/HTTP Receiver in Astra Traffic Collector